-Every engineer and other officer shall, in the exercise and discharge of their respective powers and duties under this Act, in all things be subject to the direction and control of the Commissioner.
+Every engineer and other officer must, in the exercise, performance and discharge of their respective powers, functions and duties under this Act, in all things be subject to the direction and control of the Commissioner.

 [Section 11 amended: No. 53 of 1976 s.
-5.]
+5; No. 26 of 2023 s.
+11 and 44.]

 11A.
 Status of Commissioner, and of officers of Commissioner, who are members of Senior Executive Service

-Notwithstanding anything in sections 7, 8, 10 and 11, to the extent that there is in the case of a person who is appointed under —
+Despite anything in sections 7, 8, 10 and 11, to the extent that there is in the case of a person who is appointed under —

-(a) section 7 to be the Commissioner; or
+(a) section 7 to be the Commissioner or deputy Commissioner; or

 (b) section 10 to be an officer of the Commissioner,

-and who is a member of the Senior Executive Service within the meaning of the Public Sector Management Act 1994 3 an inconsistency between this Act and that Act that Act shall prevail.
+and who is a member of the Senior Executive Service within the meaning of the Public Sector Management Act 1994 3 an inconsistency between this Act and that Act, that Act prevails.

 [Section 11A inserted: No. 113 of 1987 s.
-32.]
+32; amended: No. 26 of 2023 s.
+12.]

 12. Deputations attended by MP not to interview Commissioner